ernestkamara/personal-blog/content/blog/interview-with-digi-no-developer-profiling.md

 title: Interview with digi.no (Developer profiling)
 description: >-
   Last week I had the privilege to be featured as [digi.no](www.digi.no)'s developer profile of the week.
-One of Norway's biggest tech website.
-I gave an account of my developer journey and some insights on how modern technologies has changed the way we work today.
+I gave an account of my developer journey and more.
 ---
 Last week I had the privilege to be featured as [digi.no](www.digi.no)'s developer profile of the week.
 One of Norway's biggest tech website.
 I gave an account of my developer journey and some insights on how modern technologies has changed the way we work today.